stefandebruyn/Onyx/README.md

 Display disp = new Display(640, 480, 10, "default", Theme.DARK);
 ```

-`Telemetry` objects are configured and added to the `Display`'s collection of active telemetry modules.
+`Telemetry` modules are configured and added to the `Display`'s collection of active telemetry modules.

 ```java
 FontMetrics fm = disp.fontMetrics();